877-415-4060

 If someone may be in immediate danger, at risk of harming themselves or someone else, experiencing severe symptoms, or unable to stay safe, call 911 or go to the nearest emergency room.
 DBT education can support coping, but it does not replace emergency care.

-How to Use DBT Problem Solving
+How to Use Distress Tolerance

 Related Treatment Options